Practical Noise Mitigation for Quantum Annealing via Dynamical Decoupling: Toward Industry-Relevant Optimization using Trapped Ions: Conclusions

 However, the practical realization of quantum annealing on any physical platform must contend with the inevitable presence of noise and systematic imperfections that can compromise algorithmic performance.
 Typically, among the most problematic sources of errors are local field fluctuations, which in trapped-ion platforms arise from temporal and spatial fluctuations of external magnetic fields.
 These fluctuations can directly distort the cost Hamiltonian that encodes the optimization problem, potentially leading to suboptimal solutions.

 To mitigate these detrimental effects while preserving the integrity of the encoded optimization problem, we investigate the application of dynamical decoupling strategies \cite{Viola1998,Khodjasteh,Souza2011, Cai2023, Piltz2013,Genov2017, Valahu2021, Morong2023, Barthel2023, Nuennerich2024} specifically tailored to quantum annealing protocols \cite{Lidar2008,Quiroz2012}.
 We discuss how dynamical decoupling pulses implementing periodic qubit rotations can average out the impact of time-dependent local field fluctuations without disrupting the quantum annealing protocol.
-We demonstrate this noise suppression technique using minimal five-qubit and nine-qubit Multiple Object Tracking QUBO instances \cite{Zaech2022}, as well as cutting stock instances with five and six qubits.
+We demonstrate this noise suppression technique using minimal five-qubit and nine-qubit Multiple Object Tracking QUBO instances \cite{Zaech2022}, cutting stock instances with five and six qubits, and instances of the Sherrington--Kirkpatrick model \cite{Sherrington1975, Panchenko2013} up to 12 qubits.
 These problem sizes were chosen to be small enough for detailed numerical analysis and thus suitable for first proof-of-concept demonstrations.
 At the same time, their modest qubit counts ensure that they remain compatible with the limited qubit numbers available on current experimental platforms.

 Through our numerical simulations employing a realistic noise spectrum and experimentally achievable coupling parameters, specifically referencing MAGIC-based trapped-ion systems, we establish that moderate dynamical decoupling pulse rates, achievable on current hardware, are sufficient to restore annealing fidelity to near-ideal levels across different noise frequencies and amplitudes at least up to an order of magnitude larger than the energy scale of the annealing Hamiltonian.
 Moreover, our analysis reveals a universal scaling behavior governed by a generalized parameter that combines noise amplitude with the dynamical decoupling pulse interval, providing a compact figure of merit for optimizing error mitigation strategies across diverse noise environments.
 Finally, by exploiting the discretization of time into steps given by consecutive dynamical decoupling pulses, the scheme can be adapted with little overhead to also permit one to program desired interaction parameters that encode the optimization problem.
 These findings establish a practical and scalable framework for implementing quantum annealing on near-term devices, with direct applicability extending beyond trapped-ion platforms to other quantum annealing architectures.